About this course

 - Critically interrogate education policy, discourse and practice in a supportive and stretching learning community

-- Enjoy the rich environment created by a diverse breadth of learners
+- Enjoy and contribute to the rich environment created by a diverse breadth of learners

-"Prior to applying for the MA Education I had been teaching for five years and was employed within a primary Designated Special Provision.
-My drive to apply for the course came from the desire to continue to develop and deepen my knowledge within the education field, challenge my thinking and undertake research within the SEND field.
+"Building on my professional experience I applied to the course with a desire to develop and deepen my knowledge within the education field, challenge my thinking and undertake research within the SEND field.

-There were many highlights of the course, including being able to interact with other educational professionals and the quality and depth of knowledge of each lecturer.
+Highlights of the course included being able to interact with other educational professionals and the quality and depth of knowledge of each lecturer.
 It was challenging, thought provoking and valuable to talk through issues and factors relating to education across the world and within the local community that I worked.

+Undertaking the MA has been of great value as led me to undertake my Doctor of Education at LJMU and continue my growth professionally; with an aim to produce impactful research.
 The course was challenging but has benefited me both personally and professionally and I would recommend it to all who want to continue to progress their career."
+Heidi Smith, graduate

 Fees and funding